anees1234567/googleCalenderAlertSystem/README.md

 # npm install (only first time)
 # npm run dev (during development)

+open a terminal at the folder queue
+# npm run scheduler
+again open a terminal at the folder queue
-npm run build && npm start (for production)
+# npm run worker